 Review progress from the last retrospective

 The main target of a retrospective is to help the team flourish while removing the impediments that hold them back.
 One of the keys to increasing collaboration and team motivation is to show them their progress since the last retrospective.
-The team will be more motivated to participate if they see that their ideas, complaints, and words actually mean something and were not made in vain.
-As part of each retrospective, the team can share many items that they want to improve that require smaller changes or share only a few items that require more effort of one or more sprints.
-Now, the thing that really matters here is that you show some kind of progress, even when you do not have the complete solution for their problems.
-Keep in mind that each item is prioritized and you therefore need to address the most important items first.
+The team will be more motivated to participate if they see that their ideas, complaints, and words mean something and were not made in vain.
+As part of each retrospective, the team can share many items they want to improve that require more minor changes or share only a few items requiring more effort of one or more sprints.
+Now, what matters here is that you show some progress, even when you do not have the complete solution for their problems.
+Keep in mind that each item is prioritized, and you, therefore, need to address the essential items first.
 If the top items are blocked, do not wait but start mitigating the other, less prioritized items and move back to the top prioritized items when possible.

-Unfortunately, many teams that focus on their problems forget to talk about the things that went well and that they want to keep.
-Talking about what went well motivates the team by showing them the things that helped them succeed and maintains the team’s good habits of collaboration and hard work.
+Unfortunately, many teams that focus on their problems forget to talk about what went well and what they want to keep.
+Talking about what went well motivates the team by showing them the things that helped them succeed and maintains the team’s good collaboration and hard work habits.
 Talking about the positive aspects also allows the team to see that there always are positive aspects.
-My suggestion is that you always create a balance and discuss both the positive and negative aspects.
+My suggestion is to always create a balance and discuss both the positive and negative aspects.
 During this time, you should show the team how the negative items (that were mitigated) became strengths and not weaknesses.
-Tracking will provide the best platform to get the team to understand the importance of the meeting and its benefits.
+Tracking will provide the best platform for the team to understand the importance of the meeting and its benefits.

 Rotate the meeting facilitator

-The scrum master is usually responsible to facilitate scrum events, but I believe that this may be more relevant to new teams that just started an agile transformation and are still not self-organized.
+The scrum master is usually responsible for facilitating Scrum events.
+However, this may be more relevant to new teams that just started an agile transformation and are still not self-organized.
 Once the team becomes self-organized, there is no reason for the scrum master to remain the meeting facilitator.
-In my opinion, it is a good idea that the meeting facilitator be changed each retrospective.
-By following this practice, the team will gain more ownership of the process and will want to participate because they know that they can really impact the team’s empowerment.
-Once you decide to follow this practice, it’s important that you let each member conduct the meeting following their own personal approach and agenda (under the clear boundaries of the meeting), which will help increase their motivation to succeed as meeting facilitators.
+In my opinion, it is a good idea that the meeting facilitator is changed each retrospective.
+By following this practice, the team will gain more ownership of the process and want to participate because they know they can impact the team’s empowerment.
+Once you decide to follow this practice, you must let each member conduct the meeting following their own personal approach and agenda (under the clear boundaries of the meeting), which will help increase their motivation to succeed as meeting facilitators.

 How efficient is your retrospective?

-A common failure of agile teams is their inability to determine how efficient their retrospective really is.
-It is important that the team includes items on the retrospective itself to determine if they can improve it or not.
+A common failure of agile teams is their inability to determine how efficient their retrospective is.
+The team must include items on the retrospective itself to determine if they can improve it or not.
 Questions that I usually use during retrospectives are:

 Do you think that our retrospective is efficient enough?